-ESL 108 (formerly ESL 102) ESL: Intermediate Composition for NNS ...
+ESL 108 (formerly ESL 102) Intermediate Composition for Non-Native Speakers ...
 3

-Prerequisites: ESL-107 (ESL-101), minimum grade of C, ESL-104 (RDG-104) or equivalent Advanced instruction for non-native-speaking students in college-level English reading comprehension and writing.
-Students will read, discuss, and analyze short essays, poetry, magazine articles, and refine basic composition skills, including sentence, paragraph and essay structure.
-Student must take the Compass ESL test.
-Course effective Spring 2012.

-Corequisites: ESL 100
+Prerequisites: ESL-107 (ESL-101), minimum grade of C, ESL-104 (RDG-104) or equivalent, ESL-100

+Advanced instruction for non-native-speaking students in developing college level writing skills in English.
+Students will work on essential composition skills, including sentence, paragraph, and essay skills, as well as advanced grammar skills.
+Students will also be required to read, discuss and analyze short essays and selections as the foundation of discussion and writing.

+Corequisites: ESL 100, ESL 105, and the suggested corequisite of ESL 106